 Education specialist degree programs are offered on campus, through online universities, and in a blended format of both.
 However, for many educators like you, enrolling in an online EdS program is the only realistic way to pursue a specialized post-master’s degree while continuing to work at the same time.
 The built-in convenience and flexibility of online degree programs help you juggle teaching responsibilities, family, and graduate studies more easily.

 - Enhances your Credentials Without Getting a PhD

 An EdS degree is a faster, more affordable way to increase your efficiency in a specialized area, enhance your value as an educator, and qualify for a leadership role.
-For example, Walden University’s online EdS degree in Educational Leadership and Administration is a 36-credit course designed to be taken over 5 semesters, while the online PhD in Education program is a 96-credit course (with dissertation).
+For example, Walden University’s online EdS degree in Educational Administration and Leadership (Non-Licensure) is a 45-credit course, while the online PhD in Education program is a 86-credit course (with dissertation).
 A specialist in education degree can make a dramatic impact on your salary and career trajectory as an educator-leader in less time, and at a lower cost, than it takes to earn a PhD in Education.

 - Accelerates Completion of a PhD in Education

 If your ultimate goal is to earn a doctorate in education, some of your credits from your online EdS degree will be transferrable to your doctoral program.

 After years of teaching, it’s not unusual for some educators to become interested in a different area of expertise than the subject area they’ve been teaching.
 For example, you may have 5 years of experience as a middle school math teacher, but you’ve become increasingly fascinated by the exciting advances in education technology and e-learning.
 An education specialist degree from an online university can provide the in-depth proficiency and credentials needed to refocus your career and become an education technology leader.